hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 When deploying StoreServ with Fiberchannel, interfaces 1 and 2 run over Fiberchannel network instead of iSCSI.

-The following diagram depicts a logical deployment after applying ACLs for flows in table:
+[Figure 8](#fig8) depicts a logical deployment after applying ACLs for flows in table:

 ##### Figure 8: 3Par StoreServ in a logical deployment {#fig8}
 <img src = "/content/documentation/media/Helion_Security8.png">